 The PUD process is designed to permit coordinated developments that allow flexibility to respond to market demands and the needs of tenants with new development projects.
-PUDs are a nationally recognized land use tool typically associated with "mixed-use residential development of single-family dwellings in conjunction with rental, condominium, cooperative or town house properties."6 It is important to recognize the intent of PUD regulations as a tool to develop large, integrated developments that adhere to a comprehensive plan and advance a number of important smart growth and sustainability objectives.
+PUDs are a nationally recognized land use tool typically associated with "mixed-use residential development of single-family dwellings in conjunction with rental, condominium, cooperative or town house properties."
+It is important to recognize the intent of PUD regulations as a tool to develop large, integrated developments that adhere to a comprehensive plan and advance a number of important smart growth and sustainability objectives.
 The American Planning Association ("APA") is an independent, not-for-profit educational organization that provides guidance in the development of communities and is nationally recognized as a leader in furthering the practice and policies related to urban planning.
 The APA regularly issues briefs and papers regarding current issues related to land use planning and decision making.
 In particular, the APA has noted that when considering PUD developments communities may either limit the gross density of the tract to what would be permitted under conventional zoning, or may choose to allow more units than would otherwise be allowed.
-The benefits of concentrated higher density development include the ability to require a greater percentage of the tract as common open space.
+The benefits of concentrated higher density development include 6 Source: United States Department of Housing and Urban Development, Housing Handbooks- Valuation for Single Family One - to Four- Unit Dwellings (4150.2) (July 1, 1999). the ability to require a greater percentage of the tract as common open space.
 Properly applied, PUD is capable of mixing residential and nonresidential land uses, providing broader housing choices, allowing more compact development, permanently preserving common open space, reducing vehicle trips, and providing pedestrian and bicycle facilities.
 In exchange for design flexibility, developers are better able to provide amenities and infrastructure improvements, as well as accommodate environmental and scenic attributes.